fatalfeel/proton_cm_open/README.md

 2.

-This Project is Proton_sdk_source + Cocos2D on OGLES1.1
+This Project is Proton CM Open + Cocos2D on OGLES1.1

 3.